 During the war many watchmaking companies have manufactured timepieces for allied or axis powers, and some even supplied both sides.
 The dirty dozen is a good set of 12 watches supplied for allies, which is a desired collection for many, even though non of them saw the trenches- they were delivered only after the war.
 Glycine received an order from German army and complied with it, delivering land forces timepieces.
 Markings are with DH letters and 5-6 digits on case-back.
 Pictured here are DH ( Deutsches Heer ) German Army issued watches manufactured by Glycine.
 The wrist watch contains the movement AS 1130 aka Wehrmachtswerk ( army movement ) due to its proven durability.
 Military issued watches is a term that is widely misused in today's world as a marketing gimmick.
 Issued watches were ordered by governments from the companies and had certain markings and specifications.

 Not much to debate is the area of technological advancement parallel to wars.
 After WW II watchmakers became very creative where Glycine also took its rightful place.
-Pictured here is a triple date Glycine calendar watch with FHF 175 movement from 1943.
-Triple date, day, date and month with its rotating disc for date aligned with the day and pointer hand.
+Pictured here is a triple date Glycine calendar watch with FHF 175 movement from 1943 aka triple date watch with day, date and month indicators.
 The most important event in this decade for Glycine is that ASUAG's acquirement and the ownership change.

 Altus in late '20s manufactured movements for Lange watches and is known as a niche brand with manufacture capacity.
 The d'Evilard family will sail the ship until 1984 father and son through Glycine's most successful decades.
 Hertig, even though operated Glycine and Altus together under the same roof since his take over, he decided to merge both companies only two decades later in 1963 Aug. with a romantic announcement as if two persons were getting married.